cfpb/source-code-policy/practice.md

 18F team members should work with the strong presumption that all of their code will be public, throughout and after development.

-Before deciding to delay or withhold the release of source code, you should consult with the team and be prepared to publicly document this exception.
+Before deciding to delay or withhold the release of source code, consult with the team and be prepared to publicly document this exception.

 ### Public domain